 All fees are to be paid online by logging into your secure and confidential Law Society web account.
-You may also pay in person at the Customer Service Centre (CSC) window on the main floor of the Law Society of Upper Canada building during regular business hours.
+You may also pay in person at the Customer Service Centre (CSC) window on the main floor of the Law Society of Ontario building during regular business hours.
 The CSC accepts cash, debit cards, credit cards and certified cheques or money orders.
-If you are unable to pay online or in person, you may fax or mail your fee invoice and credit card payment information to the Accounts Office of the Law Society of Upper Canada.
+If you are unable to pay online or in person, you may fax or mail your fee invoice and credit card payment information to the Accounts Office of the Law Society of Ontario.

 If a portion or all of your fees will be paid by a third party, please provide the third party with a copy of your invoice(s) for payment.
 They must submit the invoice with payment information directly to the Accounts Office of the Law Society or present it to Law Society staff at the CSC window if they pay in person.

 Please note the Law Society does not accept pre-loaded credit cards, Visa debit cards or personal cheques as a method of payment.

 All invoices will be posted in your secure and confidential Law Society web account once you are billed for any item.
 Please access this account regularly in order to review your account balance, view any new billings and to obtain a copy of your invoice(s).

 Your personalized invoices will include a due date for payment.
 Please adhere to this deadline so that you do not delay or jeopardize your enrollment and registration in the Licensing Process.
 If the due date is the same as the billing date on your invoice, the payment is due upon receipt.

 If you choose to defer your examination to a later date, your previous billing will be reversed and you will be issued a new invoice for the appropriate Licensing Examination sitting.
 You are required to pay the newly issued invoice if you have not already done so.